crystal-lang/crystal-book/syntax_and_semantics/capturing_blocks.md

 The above code captures the block of code passed to `int_to_int` in the `block` variable, and returns it from the method.
 The type of `proc` is [Proc(Int32, Int32)](http://crystal-lang.org/api/Proc.html), a function that accepts a single `Int32` argument and returns an `Int32`.

+## Saving a captured block as a callback

-In this way a block can be saved as a callback:
+A captured block can be saved as a callback:

 ```crystal
 class Model